chainstack/docs/docs/api/solana/gethealth.md

 **Returns:**

-* `response` - If the node is healthy: "ok" If the node is unhealthy, a JSON RPC error response is returned.
+* `response` — if the node is healthy, `ok`.
+If the node is unhealthy, a JSON RPC error response is returned.
 The specifics of the error response are UNSTABLE and may change in the future

 **Example:**